Being One in God

 You masters, do the same [showing goodwill] toward them, and give up threatening and abusive words, knowing that [He who is] both their true Master and yours is in heaven, and that there is no partiality with Him [regardless of one’s earthly status].”
 Ephesians 6:4;9 Amplified

-Oh that we could heed this guidance in family relationships, to treat children with tenderness and loving kindness, instead of as “masters to slaves,”,recognizing the limits of their development and wisdom.
+Oh, that we could heed this guidance in family relationships, to treat children with tenderness and loving kindness, instead of as masters to slaves, recognizing the limits of their development and wisdom.
 Husbands and wives model godly behavior—or not—to their children.
 Without submitting all to God the Father through Jesus Christ and His sacrifice, generational patterns repeat the same harm and wounds.

-All of this is training and preparation in serving the Lord from a heart of submission in love, as clearly stated in the following verses:
+When surrendered to the Lord, however, all of this is training and preparation in serving the Lord from a heart of submission in love, as clearly stated in the following verses:

 “In conclusion, be strong in the Lord [draw your strength from Him and be empowered through your union with Him] and in the power of His [boundless] might.